 Put simply, the UK now treats EU countries like any other non-EU region.
 And EU countries treat the UK the same way.
 So, the same rules apply for posting to EU countries as those outside of the EU.

 The biggest change when sending parcels to Europe from England, Scotland and Wales, is that the sender now needs to complete and attach a customs declaration.
-This documentation will be either a CN22 (if the parcel’s contents are worth up to £270) or CN23 (above £270) form, or a commercial invoice if working with an international courier.
+This documentation will be a commercial invoice if working with an international courier.

-These forms are all simple to complete but it’s important they are as accurate and detailed as possible.
+These forms are all simple to complete but they must be as accurate and detailed as possible.
 Include all information on the parcel’s contents – its weight, value and a description of each item.
 You risk your parcel being delayed or returned to you if you don’t.
 You also need to include the items’ commodity code/s and country of origin.
 These codes can be found online.

 A ‘proof of origin statement’ must also be included – confirming all contained goods are from the UK or the EU.
 This must be signed by the exporter and include their GB EORI (Economic Operator Registration and Identification) number.
 You can apply for an EORI number online.
 This is simply an ID code – starting with ‘GB’ – used in tracking shipments to the EU, from non-EU countries.

-If you’re a one-off seller – for example, selling an item on Ebay to an international buyer – you can instead use the ‘GB UNREG’ code.
-But if you’re a regular Ebay seller, you should register for an EORI number.
+If you’re a one-off seller – for example, selling an item on eBay to an international buyer – you can instead use the ‘GB UNREG’ code, the GB UNREG code may be accepted, but this is not guaranteed, particularly for higher value items.
+But if you’re a regular eBay seller, you should register for an EORI number.

 Similarly, for those sending personal items – for example, a gift to a family member or a parcel that doesn’t include sold goods – the code ‘GB PR’ can be used.